Mural project brings Rockford together in diversity, unity and hope

 Some panels for the mural also went on the road to the Jubilee Center, a day center for adults living with mental illness; Christ the Rock Preschool; and Northwest Community Center, to make it convenient for people of all ages and all areas of the city to participate.

 Richardson said she was moved by the raw joy that people had just to be able to paint on the separate panels that traveled to their locations.
 “Just because they wanted to be a part of something this big,” Richardson said.
-“It didn’t matter to them that the panels were not altogether.
+“It didn’t matter to them that the panels were not all together.
 They didn’t care that they were painting pieces from someplace in town maybe they’d never been to.
 Nobody questioned that fact.
 So, that enthusiasm to be part of something really says something to me.”

 From the beginning of the project, Richardson said, she was told the mural isn’t about the church or religious symbols, it’s about community — the life in the community.
 Richardson said, “To me, we are all part of one community as human beings.
 We’re all parts of a greater whole, and the more we can participate in life to make something better, the better the whole can reflect its parts.”